 In my experience, coding links like this results in a lot of broken links.

 Managed links

-For internal links, I've found that it's a best practice to store the link in an internal file so that I can easily update all references to the link.
+For internal links, I've found that it's a best practice to store the link in a YAML file that is derived from the table of contents.